 The Colorado School E-rate page is at: E-Rate Assistance for Schools & Libraries.

 This list provides definitions for technology terms found in the Gates Library Foundation applications as well as the 1998 Colorado Public Library Annual Report.

 In 2002, the Bill & Melinda Gates Foundation awarded the Online Computer Library Center (OCLC) a three-year grant to build a portal for public libraries and other organizations that provide open access to information.
 Building on the Bill & Melinda Gates Foundation’s five-year-old U.S. Library Program, which has provided over 40,000 computers with Internet access to more than 10,000 libraries across the United States and Canada, WebJunction is the work of five organizations, led by OCLC.

 Guidelines for Statistical Measures of Usage of Web-based Indexed, Abstracted, and Full Text Resources

 Describes the types of use data and measurement that the ICOLC members expect from vendors of web-based indexed, abstracted, and full-text resources.

-- Source of information on Internet demographics and trends in categories including business, social, and technical.
-Studies are provided on Internet use in the classroom, how many people use the Net for retail purchases, whether Internet use is displacing social and leisure activities, and more.
+Source of information on Internet demographics and trends in categories including business, social, and technical.
+Studies are provided on Internet use in the classroom, how many people make online retail purchases, whether Internet use is displacing social and leisure activities, and more.

 Click Z Nua Archives